 Baseball Releases Challenging 2019 SlateThe Presbyterian College baseball team announced a challenging 2019 schedule on Tuesday.
 The schedule, announced by head coach Elton Pollock features 10 games against ACC and SEC opponents including matchups with three 2018 NCAA tournament teams.
 Read More

-Elton Pollock, a 1995 graduate of Presbyterian College, will begin his eighth season as head coach of the Blue Hose baseball program in 2012.
-Pollock follows Tim Corbin and Doug Kovash, respectively, as the third head coach to lead the program since its reinstatement in 1988.
+Elton Pollock, a 1995 graduate of Presbyterian College, completed his 14th season as head coach of the Blue Hose baseball program in the spring of 2018.
+Pollock follows Tim Corbin and Doug Kovash as the third head coach to lead the program since its reinstatement in 1988.

 In 2018, PC played in 19 one-run or extra inning games, and picked up 15 victories on the season.
 The Blue Hose earned Big South series wins over Charleston Southern, Liberty, UNC Asheville and Longwood.
 Pollock’s team also had nine of its one-run or extra inning games against Big South opponents, including three with the regular season and Big South Tournament champions, Campbell.
 On April 17, PC defeated South Carolina, 7-4, at Founders Park in Columbia, S.C., marking their first win over the Gamecocks since 2015.

 The Blue Hose earned three selections to All-Big South teams.
 Infielder Jonathan White earned first team honors with outfielder AJ Priaulx and pitcher Ryan Hedrick earning a spot on the second team.
 Priaulx also earned All-Academic Team honors for the third consecutive season.
 Right-handed pitcher Tanner Chock signed a free agent contract with the Los Angeles Angels after graduating in May 2018.